robbtraister/fusion/documentation/recipes/creating-feature-component.md

 After creating this file, you should be able to go to the Page Editor in PageBuilder Admin and add this Feature to the `homepage` we created earlier.
 Once you do, you should see it displayed on the page!

 > **NOTE**
 >
-> Remember, if you don't see your component show up right away, you may need to restart your Fusion app with `CTRL+C` and then re-running `npm start`!
+> Remember, if you don't see your component show up right away, you may need to restart your Fusion app with `CTRL+C` and then re-running `npx fusion start`!

 While this very simple component will work, it doesn't really solve our problem since it doesn't render any dynamic content; just static information about a [single (awesome) movie](https://www.imdb.com/title/tt0107290/).
 For now, we'll leave it static so we can see it rendered, and we'll [fill it in with content later](./using-consumer-function.md).